Qtom-99/ERVscanner/README.md

 #### How to prepare <QUERY_BED> and <ALL_REPEAT_FASTA>

 Annotation of repeat regions can be downloaded from the website of Dfam.
-Here is a link to the version 3.8 release ([Dfam 3.8 annotation](dfam.org/releases/Dfam_3.8/annotations/))
+Here is a link to the version 3.8 release ([Dfam 3.8 annotation](https://dfam.org/releases/Dfam_3.8/annotations/)).
+Download

 ## Description of each shell script